A lot of people think business blogging is a free hobby. Or, as I've seen it promoted – a free marketing tool.

 Automations Are Your Biggest Friend.

-The best way to do this is to simply set up an automation in your email system that identifies inactive subscribers, you then try to re engae with them and after a few tries if nothing happens you remove them from your system, all done on autopilot.
-You can set up time spans to do this so, for example, any subscriber that hasn't opened any email for 6 months then enter them into your ‘re-engage' sequence.
+The best way to do this is to simply set up an automation in your email system that identifies inactive subscribers, you then try to re-engage with them, and after a few tries if nothing happens you remove them from your system, all done on autopilot.
+You can set up time spans to do this so, for example, any subscriber that hasn't opened an email for 6 months then enter them into your ‘re-engage' sequence.